airbytehq/airbyte/docs/connector-development/config-based/connector-builder-compatibility.md

 http://localhost:3000/api/user/current
 ```

 Example: [Metabase](https://www.metabase.com/learn/administration/metabase-api#authenticate-your-requests-with-a-session-token)

+If the authentication mechanism uses a session token obtained using a username+password pair, it is compatible with the Connector Builder.

 ### Other
 AWS endpoints are examples of APIs requiring a non-standard authentication mechanism.
 You can tell from [the documentation](https://docs.aws.amazon.com/pdfs/awscloudtrail/latest/APIReference/awscloudtrail-api.pdf#Welcome) that requests need to be signed with a hash.

 Example: [AWS Cloudtrail](https://docs.aws.amazon.com/pdfs/awscloudtrail/latest/APIReference/awscloudtrail-api.pdf#Welcome)

 If the integration requires a non-standard authentication mechanism, use Python CDK or low-code with custom components.
-If the integration uses OAuth2.0, verify if it uses single-use refresh tokens.

-## Is the data returned as JSON format?
+## Is the data returned as JSON?
 Is the data returned by the API formatted as JSON, or is it formatted as another format such as XML, CSV, gRPC, or PDF?

 Examples: